MarioBoskovskiSkopje/Beyond-XR/README.md

 User activity tracking by different parameters (page load,mouse hover,mouse click) , all data gathered are send to the node js server through graphql and stored in database.
 In the app i build a simple user activity cache system using localstorage on the client side, as we dont have a lot of requests.

-This project you can run by npm run start in the server folder and in the client folder also npm run start.
+This project you can run by npm run start in the server folder and in the client folder also npm run start. (also you need local mongo database connection)